-Financial Planner vs. Advisor vs. Coach: Your Guide To A Sound Financial GPS
+Financial Planner vs. Advisor vs. Coach: Your Guide A Financial GPS

 The terms Financial Planner, Financial Advisor, and Financial Coach have become a bit blurry as the swipeable financial advice has become even more robust.
 My shift from building financial products to a Finance Content Creator to a Financial Planner has been interesting, I’ve noticed that not many people grasp the differences between the three.
 Did you know that 73% of Americans rank finances as the primary cause of stress in their lives?
 I’m not shocked by that number and your mind probably hurts reading it.